SouthernAdventistUniversity/sitemap/README.md

 Forked from jdevalk and modified to use regex strings in the `ignore` ini array.
 This allows us to much more easily ignore temporary or in progress files like "index-1.html"

-Placed under `apps/sitemap/`, at the moment `https://www.southern.edu/sitemap.xml` is redirecting to the `xml-pages-sitemap.php` script.
+Cloned under `apps/sitemap/`.
+Currently, `https://www.southern.edu/sitemap.xml` is redirecting to the `xml-pages-sitemap.php` script.

+## Editing
+1. Clone and make updates to this repository.
+2. On PROD, run `/var/www/www.southern.edu/apps/sitemap` and run `sudo git pull`.

 # XML Sitemap PHP Script